Is It Safe to Travel to Mali in 2026?

 What vaccines do I need for Mali?

 Required vaccinations for Mali: Yellow Fever.
-Recommended vaccinations include Hepatitis A, Hepatitis B, Meningococcal disease, Typhoid.
+Recommended vaccinations include Hepatitis A, Hepatitis B, Meningococcal disease, Rabies.
 Consult a travel health professional at least 4-6 weeks before departure.

 Is Mali safe for solo travelers?